About UW Credit Union » UW Credit Union Governance » UW Credit Union Bylaws

 Article IV: MEETINGS OF MEMBERS AND VOTING

-Each member shall have one (1) vote, regardless of how many account relationships the member has with the credit union.
+Each member shall have one (1) vote, irrespective of the member’s share total.
 A member may not vote by proxy.
-Organizations or associations which are members of the credit union, if any, may be represented by one (1) person duly authorized to represent the organization or association.
+An organization or association member shall be represented by and have its vote cast by a duly authorized representative of the entity.
 A trust shall be represented by the trustee.
-Unless otherwise provided by the board at its previous organizational meeting, no member who is a natural person under the age of majority shall be allowed to vote.
+No person shall be allowed to vote or shall be eligible to demand a special meeting until the person has been a member of the Credit Union for at least six (6) months prior to the record date.
+Unless otherwise provided by the Board at its previous organizational meeting, no member who is a natural person under the age of majority shall be allowed to vote.

-The credit union shall hold an annual meeting of the members before July 1 of each year at such time and place as the board shall designate.
-Special meetings of the members may be called at any time by order of the board.
-Special meetings shall be called by the secretary upon the written request of not less than two percent (2%) of the total membership.
-The board shall determine annually the date, time and place of the annual meeting of the membership, and the manner in which the membership shall be notified of annual and special meetings.
-At least twenty (20) days prior to the date selected for any annual or special meeting, the membership shall be given notice of the annual or special meeting by mail to each member at the member's last known address, otherwise delivered to each member, or published as a class 1 notice in a newspaper of general circulation in each municipality in which the credit union maintains an office.
+The Credit Union shall hold an annual meeting of the members before July 1 of each year at such time and place as the Board shall designate.
+Special meetings of the members may be called at any time by order of the Board.
+In addition, special meetings shall be called by the Board Secretary upon the written request of not less than two percent (2%) of the total membership.
+The form and content of such written request for a special meeting shall be determined pursuant to Board policy.
+Such written requests shall state the purpose of the special meeting.

-The notice shall specify the date, time, place and purpose of the annual or special meeting and such other information as the board shall determine consistent with these bylaws, except that the notice of any special meeting shall state the purpose of the meeting.
-Special notice requirements which apply to bylaws amendments to be considered at membership meetings are set forth in article XI, sections 2 and 3.
+The notice shall specify the date, time, place and purpose of the annual or special meeting and such other information as the Board shall determine consistent with these Bylaws, except that the notice of any special meeting shall state the purpose of the meeting.
+Special notice requirements which apply to Bylaw amendments to be considered at membership meetings are set forth in Article XII, Sections 2 and 3.

-For purposes of determining members entitled to notice of or to vote at any meeting, members entitled to request a special meeting under section 2 of this article, or in order to make a determination of members for any other proper purpose, the board may fix a future date, not more than 70 days before the date on which the particular action requiring this determination of members is taken, as the record date.
-If no record date is established by the board, the record date shall be as follows:
+For purposes of determining members entitled to notice of or to vote at any meeting, members entitled to demand a special meeting under Section 2 of this Article or in order to make a determination of members for any other proper purpose, the Board may fix a future date, not more than seventy (70) days before the date on which the particular action requiring this determination of members is taken, as the Record Date.
+If no Record Date is established by the Board, the Record Date shall be as follows:

-(a) Except as provided in Sections 4(b)-(d) below, with respect to an annual members’ meeting or any special members’ meeting called by the board or any person specifically authorized by the board or these bylaws to call a meeting, at the close of business on the day before the first notice is delivered to members.
+(a) Except as provided in paragraph (b) with respect to an annual members’ meeting or any special members’ meeting called by the Board or any person specifically authorized by the Board or these Bylaws to call a meeting, at the close of business on the day before the first notice is delivered to members.

-(b) With respect to any election of directors conducted under article V, section 4, at the close of business on the day before the first ballot is delivered to members.
+(b) With respect to any election of Directors conducted under Article V, Section 3, at the close of business on the day before the first ballot is delivered to members.

-(c) With respect to a special members’ meeting requested by members, on the date the first member signs the request.
+(c) With respect to a special members’ meeting requested by members, on the date the first member signs the demand.

 (d) With respect to any other matter for which such a determination is required, as provided by law.

-When a determination of the members entitled to vote at any members’ meeting has been made as provided in this section, the determination shall apply to any adjournment of the meeting unless the board fixes a new record date, which it must do if the meeting is adjourned to a date more than 120 days after the date fixed for the original meeting.
+When a determination of the members entitled to vote at any members’ meeting has been made as provided in this Section, the determination shall apply to any adjournment of the meeting unless the Board fixes a new Record Date, which it must do if the meeting is adjourned to a date more than one hundred and twenty (120) days after the date fixed for the original meeting.

-Fifteen (15) members eligible to vote at meetings of the members shall constitute a quorum at any annual or special meeting.
-If a quorum is not present at an annual or special meeting, on the date specified in the notice of meeting, it shall be adjourned for at least thirty (30) days and a second notice shall be mailed to each member at the member's last known address, otherwise delivered to each member, or published as a class 1 notice in a newspaper of general circulation in each municipality in which the credit union maintains an office.
+Twenty-five (25) members eligible to vote at meetings of the members shall constitute a quorum at any annual or special meeting.
+If a quorum is not present on the date specified in the notice of the meeting, the meeting shall be adjourned for at least one (1) week and a second notice shall be published in the Credit Union’s periodic member newsletter, or alternatively, by delivery of the notice via U.S. mail or electronic delivery method consistent with method used for delivery of the member’s savings account statement.
 The notice shall specify the date, time, place and purpose of the adjourned meeting.
-Notwithstanding the remaining provisions of this section, the number of members present at the place and time specified in the notice of the adjourned meeting shall constitute a quorum for the transaction of all business appropriate to the purpose of the meeting.
+Notwithstanding the remaining provisions of this Section, the number of members present at the place and time specified in the notice of the adjourned meeting shall constitute a quorum for the transaction of all business appropriate to the purpose of the meeting.

-(a) At any membership meeting, if the formal meeting notice so indicates, a majority of the members present may direct the board to do any of the following:
+(a) At any meeting, if the notice so indicates, a majority of the members present may direct the Board to do any of the following:

-2. Reconsider any decision of the directors, officers or committees.
+- Reconsider any decision of the Directors, officers or committees.

-(b) At any meeting, if the formal meeting notice so indicates, the members may, by a three-fourths vote of the members present, do any of the following:
+(b) At any meeting, if the notice so indicates, the members may, by three-fourths (3/4) vote of the members present, initiate a ballot referendum of the entire membership to do any of the following:

-2. Amend these bylaws in accordance with article XI, section 2.
+- Amend these Bylaws in accordance with Article XII, Section 2.